 For every bottle of soft drink that the two empires, Coke or PepsiCo, sell here in India, they make a certain profit.
 Out of that profit earned per bottle, one part goes to the Indian government’s coffers as taxes.
 One part is reinvested by the company into its operations in India to sustain or expand its business.
 And the third part of that profit (which is suspected to be the largest part) is dispatched to the home countries of these two soft drink companies where they’re headquartered.

 In the case of Coca-Cola and PepsiCo, the money that they make here in India is sent all the way to the US, their home turf.
-Technically, the money travels from here largely to American banks and the rest of it possibly to various tax havens around the world.
+Technically, the money travels from here mostly to American banks and the rest presumably to tax havens around the world.

-And because there’s a neat transfer of wealth from India to largely the US, there’s a resultant transfer of that same degree of poverty in the US straight to India.
+And because there’s a neat transfer of wealth from India largely to the US, there’s a resultant transfer of that same degree of poverty from the US straight to India.
 Wealth moves from here to there, and poverty gets transferred from there to here.

 It’s not rocket science.
 It’s simple economics.
 Only that we are not told about this wealth-poverty swap in simple terms.
 Perhaps there are forces that don’t want us to know this incredible thing in simple words.
 That’s why it’s not there in our schoolbooks or in the media.

 BOOTS ON THE GROUND

 Now, take a step back and look at the larger picture of the Indian marketplace to make sense of how much financial wealth gets drained out of our country every single day.